BradyCason/UCI-Course-Updates/README.md

 - Create a file named ".env" in the "discord_bot" folder.
 In the file write:
 `DISCORD_TOKEN=<Discord bot token>
 DISCORD_GUILD=<Discord seerver name>`
+- Change the directiory in run_uci_course_notifications.py to match the directory to your redis excecutable files.
+(I used redis for windows)
 - Then just run run_uci_course_notifications.py